-The Capital Account, How It Is Measured, and Examples
+Capital Account, How It's Measured, with Examples

 How Trademarks, Copyrights, and Drilling Rights Are Added to GDP